kumarkshitij171/PaytmClone/README.md

 - **Hands-On Practice:** Gain experience in HTML and CSS by replicating a real-world website.
 - **UI/UX Understanding:** Learn about user interface design and user experience principles.
 - **Responsive Design:** Implement responsive web design for various screen sizes.

-By creating a Paytm clone website, this project showcases your web development skills and demonstrates your ability to replicate a popular online platform's design and functionality.